joanpc/XplaneNoaaWeather/noaaWeatherResources/documentation/README.txt

 Xplane NOAA forecast weather
 ============================

-Downloads Forecast data from NOAA servers and sets x-plane wind layers using forecasted data for the current time and world corrdinates.
+Downloads Forecast data from NOAA servers and sets x-plane wind and cloud layers using forecasted data for the current time and world corrdinates.

 ============